 - Northern Teaching Hospital Council

 - Réseau du mieux-être francophone du Nord de l’Ontario

-NOSM will also provide additional staff resources to support the administrative/secretarial work of the Task Force, including the housing and maintenance of a web-based presence for the task force.
+NOSM will also provide additional staff resources to support the administrative/secretariat work of the Task Force, including the housing and maintenance of a web-based presence for the task force.

 As needed, guests will be invited to attend a meeting(s) with the consensus of the group.

-Meetings will be held on a regular basis (most likely monthly), or at the call of the Co-chairs, to ensure the functions and goals can be achieved in the intended timelines.
-Page 4 of 4
+Meetings will be held on a regular basis (generally bi-monthly), or at the call of the Co-chairs, to ensure the functions and goals can be achieved in the intended timelines.